umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Widgets/index.md

 - Background Image
 - Background Color
 - Text Color
-- Form ( this is where you add the form that you have already collected)
+- Form (this is where you add the form that you have already created)
 - Container Width